5l1v3r1/learning_for_oscp/basics/linux_cmd/Writing_Shell_Script/first_script.md

 ```
 A better way would be to edit your .bash_profile or .profile file

 Most Linux distribution encourage a practice in which each user has a specific directory for the programs he/she personally uses.
-This dir
+This directory is called *bin* and is a subdirectory of your home directory
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNzgzMDcxNjEsODg4MDEzN119
+eyJoaXN0b3J5IjpbLTUzOTc5OTY1OCw4ODgwMTM3XX0=
 -->